-The Act placed a duty jointly on the Local Authority and Health Board to establish an “Integration Authority” to deliver nationally agreed outcomes for health and social care (currently nine)(This link will take you away from our website).
+The Act placed a duty jointly on the Local Authority and Health Board to establish an “Integration Authority” to deliver the nine nationally agreed outcomes for health and social care.

 The parties had the option to choose between two models for their Integration Authority:

 - A ‘Lead Agency’, where one of the authorities (NHS or Local Authority) would be responsible for delivering specified integrated functions; or